ryos-io/Rhino-UI/README.md

 * to run automated performance tests against web services,
 * to collect and visualize metrics on Rhino Management UI,
 * to drill down into performance measurements to detect the bottlenecks,
+* to determine the performance regression after each run,
 * to compare load test executions,
-* to archive load test results
+* to archive load test results.

 ### Architecture Overview

+> **_NOTE:_** This is an early draft of architecture design.

 <p align="center">
   <img src="https://github.com/ryos-io/Rhino-PAP/blob/master/system_arch.png"  width="600"/>